On This Page[Hide][Show]

 - Experience using Microsoft Office tools (Excel, Visio); and

-In short, here is a list of the top 10 skills a computer programmer may require in his or her job:
+In short, here is a list of the top 10 skills that a computer programmer may need in his or her job:

 - Complex problem solving;